reuel-freitas/react-hooks-blog/README.md

-# React App to learn about hooks and testing
+# Posts App in React to learn about hooks and testing

 ## Learnings